 In the 18th century, Franz Anton Mesmer developed a theory called animal magnetism, proposing that a magnetic fluid flowed through living beings.
 Although his theory was later discredited, Mesmer’s method of inducing trances through suggestion was groundbreaking.
 His work inspired early hypnotists and laid the groundwork for what would eventually become clinical hypnosis.

 The practices of ancient cultures—and later the experiments of Mesmer—demonstrated how the mind influences the body.
 However, hypnosis truly began to evolve as a formal psychological tool in the mid-19th century.
 Influential figures such as Sigmund Freud, Pierre Janet, and Alfred Binet explored its potential in treating anxiety, trauma, and phobias.
 Over time, researchers and clinicians refined hypnosis, leading to its acceptance in modern psychology and medicine.
-Today, it is recognized as a safe and effective method to promote mental clarity, emotional well-being, and personal growth.
+Today, it is recognised as a safe and effective method to promote mental clarity, emotional well-being, and personal growth.

 Understanding the brain’s structure can provide valuable insights into how hypnotherapy creates lasting change.
 The brain consists of two main areas: